Welcome to the Sudborough Parish Website

 Please get in touch if you have any suggestions about how we might improve the website.

-The next Full Parish Council Meeting to due to take place on Wednesday 24th March 2021, the Agenda will be available by Wednesday 17th March.
-The Annual Parish Meeting, Annual Parish Council Meeting and the first meeting of the newly formed Parish Council will take place on Wednesday 19th May 2021.
+The Annual Parish Meeting, Annual Parish Council Meeting and the first meeting of the newly formed Parish Council will take place on Wednesday 19th May 2021, the Agenda will be available by Wednesday 12th May 2021.
+The draft minutes from the Full Parish Council Meeting held on Wednesday 24th March are now available.

 Parish Council Elections